yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 customer [bug reports]({% pst 2018/apr/2018-04-24-right-way-to-report-bugs %}), statistics, etc. Everything that could help him understand how your system works, and more importantly, where and how it breaks, is very useful.
-Don't limit the reviewer to the source code only&mdash;this is simply not enough!
+Don't limit the reviewer to the source code only---this is simply not enough!
 Let him see the big picture, and you will get a much more detailed and professional report.

 **Track How Inconsistencies Are Resolved**.